Welcome to our 2023 HBA Meeting page

 - Pre-registration will be available until Monday, March 27, 2023

 - If you also plan to submit an abstract, please note abstracts will not be accepted for review without paid pre-registration by the first author.

 Please contact the Treasurer, E.A.
 Quinn (email@example.com) for assistance with pre-registration.

 Call for Abstracts

-Both members and non-members are invited to submit an abstract of a proposed presentation to be delivered in Reno, NV and virtually at 48th annual meeting.
+Both members and non-members are invited to submit an abstract of a proposed presentation to be delivered in Reno, NV and virtually at the 48th annual meeting of the HBA.